 Instructions

-- Season your fish pieces lightly with salt and pepper, then gently coat each piece in the seasoned flour.
-Shake off any excess flour to ensure a light, even coating (pagbabalot ng pang pritong isda).
+- Season your fish pieces with salt and pepper, then coat each piece in the seasoned flour.
+Shake off any extra flour.

-- Heat canola oil in a large kawali or deep pan over medium-high heat (350°F/175°C) until shimmering.
+- Heat oil in a large pan over medium-high heat until hot.
 The oil should be about one inch deep.
-Carefully place the coated fish pieces and fry for 3-4 minutes on each side until golden brown but not fully cooked through (pagpiprito ng isda).
-Remove and set aside on paper towels to drain excess oil.
+Fry the fish for 3-4 minutes on each side until golden brown but not fully cooked.
+Place on paper towels to drain.

-- Add the chopped kamatis (tomatoes) to the pan.
-Using the back of your wooden spoon, gently press down on the tomatoes as they cook, helping them release their juices.
-Cook for 3-4 minutes until the tomatoes start to break down (pagluluto ng kamatis).
+- Add the chopped tomatoes to the pan.
+Press them gently with your spoon as they cook to help release their juices.
+Cook for 3-4 minutes until the tomatoes soften.

-- Pour in the patis (fish sauce) and let it sizzle for a minute to release its flavor.
-Add one cup of tubig (water) and bring the mixture to a gentle simmer.
-Add your rinsed and drained tausi (fermented black beans), stirring gently to combine.
-Let this simmer for 3-5 minutes until the sauce starts to reduce slightly and the flavors meld together (paghahalo ng sarsa).
+- Add the fish sauce and let it cook for a minute.
+Pour in one cup of water and bring to a gentle simmer.
+Add your rinsed black beans and stir gently.
+Let this cook for 3-5 minutes until the sauce thickens slightly.

-- Carefully add your fried fish pieces to the pan, spooning the sauce over them.
-Lower the heat to medium-low (300°F/150°C) and let everything simmer together for 3-5 minutes, or until the fish is fully cooked and well-coated with the sauce.
-Avoid stirring too much to keep the fish intact.
-Instead, gently shake the pan or spoon the sauce over the fish (pagluluto ng isda sa sarsa).
+- Carefully place your fried fish in the pan.
+Spoon the sauce over the fish pieces.
+Lower the heat and let everything cook together for 3-5 minutes, or until the fish is fully cooked and covered with sauce.
+Try not to stir too much – instead, just spoon the sauce over the fish.

-- Taste and adjust the seasoning with salt and pepper as needed (patikim at pagtimpla).
-If the sauce becomes too thick, add a splash of water.
-Serve your Bangus sa Tausi piping hot with steaming white rice, making sure to spoon plenty of the flavorful sauce over both (paghahanda).
+- Taste the sauce and add salt and pepper if needed.
+If it’s too thick, add a little water.
+Serve your Bangus sa Tausi hot with steamed rice, making sure to spoon plenty of sauce over both.

 Tips from Lola’s Kitchen